thnbao22/thnbao22/README.md

 -->

 - 🔭 I’m currently looking for opportunities to find a future job to enhance my skills and continue on the path to becoming a Devops Engineer.
-- 🌱 I’m currently learning Information Technology at the University of Transport Ho Chi Minh City
+- 🌱 I’m currently learning Information Technology at the University of Transport Ho Chi Minh City.
-- 👯 I’m looking to make a workshop about Devops and Cloud AWS
+- 👯 I’m looking to make a workshop about Devops and Cloud AWS.
 - 🤔 Throughout my education, I have learned the importance of teamwork and supporting other students in achieving their goals.
-- 💬 Ask me about Devops
+- 💬 Ask me about Devops.
 - 📫 How to reach me: You can contact me via Facebook or Linkedin.
-- 😄 Pronouns: Charles Thien
+- 😄 Pronouns: You can call me Charles Thien.
-- ⚡ Fun fact: I'm single
+- ⚡ Fun fact: I'm single.